kipprice/github-activity-log/README.md

    - repo
    - admin:org -> read:org
    - user -> read:user
-1. Copy the token somewhere safe
+1. Copy the token key somewhere safe
 1. Make sure to select "Enable SSO" and authorize with any relevant SSO orgs to include SSO-protected repos

 ### Running the server